cargaona/pronsy/README.md

 ### Logger (Bonus Feature)
 Most of the packages of Pronsy can be injected with a Logger.
-Just like the cache, this is can be changed for a different implementation as well as it implements the methods of the Logger interface.
+Just like the cache, this can be changed for a different implementation as well as it implements the methods of the Logger interface.

 The STD Output implementation shipped with this codebase allows Pronsy to log